-No More Lopsided Brioche – A Beginner’s Guide is a recipe for traditional brioche designed for making in a stand mixer or a bread machine.
-A fool-proof method for forming the classic Brioche roll with a topknot is included.
+No More Lopsided Brioche (A Beginner’s Guide To Making Beautiful Bread) is a recipe for traditional brioche rolls designed for making in a stand mixer.
+Read about my fool-proof method for forming the classic Brioche roll with a topknot.

 Disclaimer: I am not French nor do I know much about authentic French Brioche.
 Maybe I should call these “Texas-style Brioche” because they are at least as good as what I can buy at Central Market in Ft.
 Worth.